CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 When logging centrally, consider how to integrate the central logging server into the network infrastructure of the information network or access it from a cloud solution.
 The following tables show which setting recommendations could be used to map the logging in the MDM for the mobile devices.

-Table: Logging in MDM - SecurityTable: Logging in MDM - App Management section
+Table: Logging in MDM - Security
+Table: Logging in MDM - App Management section

 Table: Logging in MDM - Content Management